conradz/build-css/README.md

 build-css
 =========

-Utility for building/minifying LESS and CSS files
+Helper for building/minifying LESS and CSS files

 This utility will build all `.less` files, concatenate all the files together, and the minify the source with